The Power Of Saga Pattern To Digitalize Healthcare Operations

 Digital Patient Journey for Hospitals

-Mia-Care Team was involved in the digitalization of a Patient Journey to provide a flawless experience to people that need to book a visit or a follow-up within a hospital structure by unifying digital to the physical world.
+Mia-Care Team was involved in the digitalization of a Patient Journey to provide a flawless experience to people that need to book a visit or a follow-up within a hospital structure by unifying the digital to the physical world.

-Once landed on the hospital booking platform, if already registered, the patient can select the clinical performance needed, the favorite day, and location (among different care structures).
+Once landed on the hospital booking platform, if already registered, the patient can select the clinical performance needed, the favorite day, and the location (among different care structures).
 The system shows the availabilities of doctor specialists already related to the patient by matching with their calendars.
 In the end, the user can select a suitable time slot and go next by selecting the payment method (“pay now to skip the queue” or “pay after the visit”).

 If there are no issues, the patient can access the service through a QR code if the visit is physical or through an email link if it is run remotely by the doctor.
 We previously understood how Flow Manager is quite a boost for managing errors through the remediation process.
 In this case, when an error occurs (time-slot no more available or wrong fiscal code), the plugin redirects the user to the booking portal sending an “error” message that is displayed before being redirected to the main page.